-The two of us started doing shows initially around the state, but as the albums picked up steam in radio markets in the southwest, we branched out further, to New Mexico, Colorado, Wyoming, Utah, Oklahoma and Louisiana.
+The two of us started doing shows initially around the state of Texas, but as the albums picked up steam in radio markets across the country, we branched out further, to New Mexico, Colorado, Wyoming, Utah, Oklahoma and Louisiana.
 I would reluctantly go out solo when Adrian couldn't make it.

 In 2009 we played our last show (so far), in Mansfield, TX.